 Morgan Marie Rich is an instructor at the University of Florida and Cape Cod Community College where she teaches general humanities, writing, and music appreciation courses.
 She received her PhD in musicology from the University of Florida.
 Her dissertation reassesses Theodor Adorno’s relationship with Alban Berg in a pivotal moment in his philosophical and compositional career.
 Morgan was awarded a Volkswagen Stiftung and the Andrew Mellon Foundation Postdoctoral Fellow in the Humanities during 2017/2018 where she worked at the Staatliches Institut für Musikforschung, Berlin.
 While in Berlin she conducted research for her book, Theodor Adorno’s Vienna: Musical Context for Philosophical Thought.

 Previously she was a Visiting Assistant Professor of Musicology at the University of Florida School of Music.
-She has presented at the Annual Meetings of the American Musicological Society, German Studies Association, International Council of Europeanists, Austrian Studies Association as well as various national and international conferences for musicology and European studies.
-Her chapter, "Theodor Adorno’s Musical Monographs: Challenging the Genre and Creating Historical Narratives" was published in the volume Music Criticism 1900-1950.
+She has presented her research at the Annual Meetings of the American Musicological Society, German Studies Association, International Council of Europeanists, Austrian Studies Association as well as various national and international conferences for musicology and European studies.
+Her chapter, "Theodor Adorno’s Musical Monographs: Challenging the Genre and Creating Historical Narratives" was published (2018) in the volume Music Criticism 1900-1950.

 "Theodor Adorno's Autobiographical Flashes in Berg.
 Meister des kleinsten Übergangs"

 - 2019 American Musicological Society, Southern Chapter Meeting, University of North Florida.

 - 2018 University of Nottingham, Biography and Public History: Constructing Historical Narratives through Life-Writing.